pocc/new_site_confirm/README.md

 # New Site Confirm

-Confirm when going to a domain not in your history.
+Confirm when going to a domain not in your history or cookies.

-* It seems like there's a 2nd web request that gets caught in the listener
-* It gets caught on redirects
+* [ ] Add popup with an initiator whitelist